tingjs05/Discord-Chatbot/README.md

-# Instructions to run code
+# Instructions to Run Code

 Download the [Voicevox Engine](https://github.com/VOICEVOX/voicevox_engine/releases/tag/0.14.4) and add it to the project folder to be able to generate the voice for the AI.
 Also, should probably add a `voices` folder to the project folder...